SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3.0.md

 - Skyline Process Automation
 - Custom Process Automation

-#### Dashboards app / Custom apps - Service Definition component: Text displayed on a particular node of a process automation service definition will now be the value of that node’s Label property \[ID_33754\]
+#### Dashboards app / Low-Code Apps - Service Definition component: Text displayed on process automation service definition node will now be the value of that node's Label property [ID_33754]

 <!-- Main Release Version 10.3.0 - Feature Release Version 10.2.9 -->

-Up to now, when a Service Definition component displayed a service definition of type “Skyline Process Automation” or “Custom Process Automation”, the name of the associated function definition would be displayed on the nodes.
-From now on, the text displayed on a particular node will be the value of that node’s Label property.
-Only when no Label property could be found will the name of the associated function definition be displayed instead.
+Up to now, when a Service Definition component displayed a service definition of type "Skyline Process Automation" or "Custom Process Automation", the name of the associated function definition would be displayed on the nodes.
+From now on, the text displayed on a particular node will be the value of that node's *Label* property.
+Only when no *Label* property could be found will the name of the associated function definition be displayed instead.

 #### DataMiner web apps updated to Angular 13 \[ID_33869\]